emilhornlund/quiz/packages/quiz/LEADERBOARD_PODIUM_ENHANCEMENTS_PLAN.md

 - All linting rules satisfied with proper import ordering
 - Frontend is now ready for backend implementation of rank change tracking

-### Task 2: Enhance Leaderboard Animations with Unit Tests
+### Task 2: Enhance Leaderboard Animations with Unit Tests ✅

-- [ ] Update Leaderboard.module.scss with enhanced reveal animations
+- [x] Update Leaderboard.module.scss with enhanced reveal animations
-- [ ] Add dramatic reveal keyframes with scale and bounce effects
+- [x] Add dramatic reveal keyframes with scale and bounce effects
-- [ ] Implement count-up animation for scores using CSS
+- [x] Implement count-up animation for scores using CSS
-- [ ] Add position-specific reveal delays
+- [x] Add position-specific reveal delays
-- [ ] Update Leaderboard.tsx to support rank change indicators
+- [x] Update Leaderboard.tsx to support rank change indicators
-- [ ] Add comprehensive unit tests for all new animation classes
+- [x] Add comprehensive unit tests for all new animation classes
-- [ ] Add tests for rank change detection logic
+- [x] Add tests for rank change detection logic

+**Implementation Details:**

+- Enhanced `slideInFromBottom` to `dramaticReveal` with scale and bounce effects
+- Added `countUp`, `rankChange`, and `positionScale` keyframe animations
+- Created `RankChange` component with up/down arrows and change amounts
+- Added `previousPosition?: number` to LeaderboardProps interface
+- Enhanced top positions (1-3) with special animations and styling
+- Added 19 comprehensive unit tests covering all scenarios
+- All linting rules satisfied and tests passing
+- Backward compatible - works with and without `previousPosition` data

 ### Task 3: Enhance Podium with Celebration Effects and Unit Tests